KillahPotatoes/KP-Liberation/README.md

 ## Changelog

 ### 0.96 (in Development)
-* Added: Parameter to disable the skill handling of enemy units.
-Thanks to [veteran29](https://github.com/veteran29)
 * Added: BI Support System functionality.
 * Added: Parameter for access to the Support System -> Disabled, Commander, Whitelist, Everyone.
 * Added: BI Artillery support for artillery vehicles and mortars (if built manned or AI ordered to get in as crew).